zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/resilient-vm-create-delete.md

 :::image type="content" source="./media/resilient-vm-create-delete/enable-on-new-scale-set.png" alt-text="A screenshot showing how to enable Resilient create and delete on a new Virtual Machine Scale Set in the Azure portal.":::

 ### [CLI](#tab/cli)
-Enable Resilient create and delete on your _existing_ scale set using [az standby-vm-pool create](/cli/azure/standby-vm-pool).
+To enable Resilient create and delete on your _existing_ scale set:

 ```azurecli-interactive
 az vmss update \